The art of numbers: Pricing strategies and psychology

 Some products do just fine with this model and many retailers need to markup this much to compete.
 But other products, like computers and small electronics, operate on much thinner margins and consumers would not tolerate the higher price.

 If you have a variety of products, this strategy may work for some but not all of your items.
 This markup can even trend too low for certain upscale products.
-Just do your research.
+Just research on which industries or types of products this specific pricing strategy would work in.

 Sometimes you do your homework by looking at the answers others came up with.
 This is an apt analogy to competitive pricing.